tarikh03/K2View-Academy/articles/TDM/tdm_architecture/01_tdm_architecture.md

 ![tdm_architecture](images/tdm_architecture.png)

 ### TDM GUI
-The TDM web application offers self-service implementation of the following activities:
+The TDM web application is pre-integrated in [Fabric Web Framework](/articles/30_web_framework/02_preintegrated_apps_overview.md) and offers self-service implementation of the following activities:
 - TDM definitions, setting TDM Business Entities, environments, roles and permissions.
 - Creation and execution of TDM tasks that provide a selected subset of entities or Reference tables to the selected environment.